Virtual Prouty carries on 39 year tradition

-LEBANON, N.H.
-(WCAX) This weekend marks the 39 anniversary of The Prouty, but like many other pandemic-altered events, the fundraiser for Dartmouth-Hitchcock Medical Center's Norris Cotton Cancer Center looks a bit different.
+This weekend marks the 39th anniversary of The Prouty, but like many other pandemic-altered events, the fundraiser for Dartmouth-Hitchcock Medical Center’s Norris Cotton Cancer Center looks a bit different.

 The wheels continue to roll for The Prouty.
 One group of cyclists is taking part in the Virtual Ultimate ride, a two-day 200-mile course.
 The Prouty in a normal year allows for biking, walking, paddling, rowing, or golf, and raises millions every year to support those affected by cancer.